Animals on Campus

 A Handler who is, or has been, approved for student housing may request an accommodation to have an Assistance Animal reside with him or her in student housing.

-Such requests must be submitted to Disability Services, preferably at least thirty (30) days prior to bringing the animal on campus.
-Disability Services and Residential Life will review each requested accommodation on a case-by-case basis to determine if the request for an Assistance Animal is reasonable.
+Such requests must be submitted to the Disability Services Coordinator, preferably at least thirty (30) days prior to bringing the animal on campus.
+The disability services coordinator and Residential Life will review each requested accommodation on a case-by-case basis to determine if the request for an Assistance Animal is reasonable.
 Factors considered include, but are not limited to, the health and safety of potential roommates in the dwelling unit including conflicting disabilities (e.g., allergies) and other requests for accommodations.
 Residential Life will have the final decision on any request for an Assistance Animal in student housing.

 If a request for an Assistance Animal accommodation is granted, the following will apply: